MalinkyZubr/Networking/Notes.md

 ### configuration
 1. enter interface mode
-2. switchport mode trunk
+2. `switchport mode trunk`
 3. if you get a trunk encapsulation error, you must first set encapsulation to 802.1Q to manually change encapsulation type
-4. switchport trunk encapsulation dot1q, to set 802.1Q
+4. `switchport trunk encapsulation dot1q`, to set 802.1Q
-5. switchport mode trunk (to set the mode to trunk)
+5. `switchport mode trunk` (to set the mode to trunk)
-6. show interfaces trunk to see trunk interfaces that are trunked
+6. `show interfaces trunk` to see trunk interfaces that are trunked
-7. switchport trunk allowed vlan 10,30 (tells the switch what vlans to trunk)
-8. switchport trunk allowed vlan add 20 (add a vlan to the list of allowed trunk vlans)
+7. `switchport trunk allowed vlan 10,30` (tells the switch what vlans to trunk) `switchport trunk allowed vlan add 20` (add a vlan to the list of allowed trunk vlans)
-9. switchport trunk allowed vlan all
+8. `switchport trunk allowed vlan all` to allow all vlans
-10. switchport trunk allowed vlan except 10 (all vlans except this one)
+9.  `switchport trunk allowed vlan except 10` (all vlans except this one)
-11. switchport trunk allowed vlan none (no vlans allowed)
+11. `switchport trunk allowed vlan none` (no vlans allowed)
 12. for security purposes it is best to change the native vlan to an unused vlan.
 This must match between switches
-13. switchport trunk native vlan 1001
+13. `switchport trunk native vlan 1001`
-14. remember, to make a vlan a trunk, you must create it first
+14. remember, to make a vlan a native vlan, you must create it first

 ### Router on a stick ROAS
 * what is this?
 A new method of inter-vlan routing
 * only one interface connected to the network router for all vlans
 * one physical interface to function as multiple.
 WE are basically making sub interfaces
 * first, enable interface with no shutdown
-* interface g0/0.(vlan number)
+* `interface g0/0.(vlan number)`
-* encapsulation dot1q (vlan number)
+* `encapsulation dot1q (vlan number)`
-* ip address (sub-net sub-interface address) (netmask)
+* `ip address (sub-net sub-interface address) (netmask)`
 * remember, this needs trunk port on the connected switch, which trunks all vlans

 ### Using native vlan on a router
 #### 2 methods
-1. encapsulation dot1q (vlan-id) native, tells the router this is a native vlan, assume untagged frames belong to native vlan.
+1. `encapsulation dot1q (vlan-id) native`, tells the router this is a native vlan, assume untagged frames belong to native vlan.
 Then assign ip address to the subinterface
 2. dont use a subinterface, just use the physical interface for the native vlan

 ### Multilayer switch